 Yandex specialists constantly track fraud and improve advertiser security.

 Accounting for fraud in statistics

-Expenses incurred due to fraud are refunded automatically to the ad campaign balance, and filtered-out impressions and clicks are deleted from all statistics reports.
+Expenses incurred due to fraud are refunded automatically to the shared account.
+The impressions and clicks filtered out by the system are deleted from all statistics reports.
 To see the number of clicks filtered by the anti-fraud system over a selected period, launch the Report wizard and open General statistics or Search queries reports (Invalid clicks line).
 These figures may change over time if a portion of clicks are considered invalid during future filtrations.

 In part, spikes in the number of clicks or impressions may be caused by factors that are not fraud related.
 The most frequent reasons for spikes in activity are described in the I noticed a spike in impressions, clicks or expenditures section.